 China says 'extremely low' risk of damage on Earth from rocket re-entry

-BEIJING: China said on Friday (May 7) that the risk of damage on Earth from a rocket which fell out of orbit after separating from a module of its new space station was "extremely low", after the United States warned that it could crash down onto an inhabited area.
+BEIJING: China said Friday (May 7) the risk of damage on Earth from a rocket which fell out of orbit after separating from Beijing's space station was "extremely low", after the United States warned it could crash down onto an inhabited area.

 But Beijing downplayed the risk of any damage on Friday.